gsokolow/Flooding-and-Healthcare-2024/docs/report/analysis_plan.md

   - confusion of spatial and a-spatial causation
   - ecological fallacy
   - uncertainty e.g. from spatial disaggregation, anonymization, differential privacy

+- NOTE likely to be underestimating travel delays due to on route speed restrictions and ongoing roadwork not captured in the road closure dataset
+- NOTE some people dont feel super comfortable on the temporary bailey bridges -> could be a deterrent to travel motnsh later

 ### Data transformations